zhengjie2002/tp/docs/DeveloperGuide.md

     - Expected: Case updated successfully with new values.

 2. Test case: Editing a case without providing any fields
-    - Input: `edit 000001`
+    - Input: `edit 000001` (use a valid closed case ID)
-    - Expected: Error message indicating at least one field must be provided.
+    - Expected: Error message indicating a list of editable fields.

 ### Deleting Cases